Robert Beavers: My Hand Outstretched to the Winged Distance and Sightless Measure

 Robert Beavers · 48m / 13m / 16m · 35mm / 35mm / 16mm

-From the Notebook of… is one of Beavers’s great achievements.
-An inventive work that blends film and notebook into a hybrid creature, movements, cuts, shadows, light, text, and sound come together in a sumptuous, textural display of an active mind and a steadily scribbling hand.
+From the Notebook of… is one of cinema’s great achievements.
+An inventive work that blends film and notebook into a hybrid creature, it brings movements, cuts, shadows, light, text, and sound together in a sumptuous, textural display of an active mind and a steadily scribbling hand.
 The Painting moves between a 15th century triptych and the modern world.
 Dedication: Bernice Hodges is a work for the filmmaker’s childhood neighbor and his first inspiration.

 Screening will be preceded by an introduction and followed by a Q&A with director Robert Beavers.